pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 `numpy == 1.0`.

-Unless you are building an application, you want to be cautious about pinning dependencies to precise versions.
+If you are building a library package that other developers will depend upon, you must be cautious before pinning to a precise dependency version.
+Applications, such as production websites, will often pin their dependencies since other packages will not depend on their project.
 This is because
 users will be installing your package into various environments.
 A dependency pinned to a single specific version can make